afterxleep/afterxleep.github.io/_posts/2020-03-17-life-with-ipad-pro.md

 I never imagined this would happen when I started to write apps for the Apple ecosystem in 2008, or 2 years later, when the iPad was released.
 These things were dumb content consumption devices, barely good enough to get the news, scroll through Facebook, or send a couple of emails.
 They were toys, not tools.

 Things have changed, and my iPad Pro is slowly becoming my computing device of choice for regular tasks.
-It’s light, practical, fast, battery life is impressive (lasts a full day), and except for “serious” coding, I can do everything with it.
+It’s light, practical, fast, battery life is impressive (lasts a full day), the keyboard and display are great, and except for “serious” coding, I can do everything with it.

 Today is a great time to buy an iPad, but I found that to get the most out of it, you will need a good set of companion apps.
 Here is my list for 2020.